cspenn/newslettercleaner/README.md

-# Bit.ly URL cleaner and shortener
+# Newsletter Cleaner and Prep script

 ## Purpose

-The purpose of this code is to take a list of shortened bit.ly or other redirected URLs, lengthen them, chop off any existing UTM codes and other query parameters to produce a clean URL, then append new UTM codes to it and re-shorten with bit.ly.
-The output is a markdown file ready for markdown ready editors.
-Code for a CSV output is also included.
+The purpose of this code is to take a list of URLs and expand them if shortened, trim off analytics tracking tags, then add new tags, re-shorten, and append with HTML page titles into Markdown format for use on Github and in any Markdown-compliant writing software.

 A sample input.txt of URLs is provided for testing purposes.